-He currently teaches creative writing and comparative literature at Birkbeck, where he was awarded Distinguished Sessional Lecturer in 2010.
+He currently teaches creative writing, literature and queer theory at Birkbeck, University of London, where he was named Distinguished Sessional Lecturer in 2010.
 Jonathan writes both fiction and non-fiction, and was a co-founder of the Planet Martha Theatre Company (1994-98).
 He is also a dj, running for the past nine years a monthly club night, Lower the Tone, with the artist Sadie Lee and musician Lea Andrews.
 He occasionally performs with avant-garde dada-esque dance troupe The Dancing Brodericks.

 His fiction has appeared in Chroma, the online queer literary journal Polari, Brand Magazine, Best Gay Erotica 2010, and Best Gay Short Stories 2010.

-His first novel, London Triptych, was shortlisted for the inagural Green Carnation Prize and won the Authors' Club Best First Novel Award.
+His first novel, London Triptych, was shortlisted for the inaugural Green Carnation Prize and won the Authors' Club Best First Novel Award.
 His highly acclaimed collection of short stories, Twentysix, is a milestone of literary erotica in the tradition of Georges Bataille and Jean Genet.
 His new novel, Ghosting, will be published in March 2015.

 If you're interested in asking Jonathan to visit your book group, please contact Vicky Blunden.